Kainalu

 No analysis available

-I searched for references to a pool and specifically for salt water pool wording such as "saltwater pool" or "saline pool."
-The remarks do not mention any pool at all, so there is no support for a saltwater pool feature.
+I searched for explicit saltwater-pool wording such as "salt water pool," "saltwater pool," or "saline pool."
+There is no evidence of a pool in the public remarks, so there is no support for a saltwater pool feature.

 Laundry in unit is consistently confirmed across the listing set.
 At least 10+ remarks explicitly mention it, including phrases like "in-unit washer and dryer," "washer/dryer in unit," and "full size washer and full size dryer side by side."
 This looks like a stable building feature, not a copy-paste checkbox error, because both MLS inclusions and descriptions repeatedly agree.